TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/15 - Ezra/Ezra 8/Ezra 8.7.md

 ---

-And of the sons of Elam, Jeshaiah the son of Athaliah; and with him seventy males.
+Of the sons of Elam, Jeshaiah the son of Athaliah; and with him seventy males.